icedev576/rpcminer-optcuda/README.md

 Legacy or newer card support will come later

+Anyone

 The planned stages and goals:

-1. Linux Private Beta, the optimalized binary will be available for 20 beta tester for more information see project wiki page (later)
-2. Windows Private Beta, the optimalized binary will be available for 20 beta tester for more information see project wiki page (later)
+1. OpenSource (see the original version for compilation help)
-3. OpenSource, I will upload the source, the compile and run scripts and a probably usefull user documentation.
-All issues during the beta stage will be fixed.
+2. Add compile and run scripts and a probably usefull user documentation.
+3. Builded binaries for multiple platorms (Linux, Windows)
+4. Optimalize to older cards
+5. Optimalize to newer cards
-4. Suggest a new goal in forum ( https://bitcointalk.org/index.php?topic=215958 )
+6. Suggest a new goal in forum ( https://bitcointalk.org/index.php?topic=215958 )

 My BTC address for donations:
 1GgnBSzLq6DioYS4haPSx6gZCeL9KMUYFW